How to Pass Your Learners Permit Test in 2021: 10 Actionable Tips

 Tip #8 – Stay Positive

-Students often get flustered trying to complete the drivers permit test in the quickest amount of time.
+Many students have a habit of trying to complete the written exam in the quickest amount of time.
 This can lead to questions that are read and answered incorrectly.
 Although you may know every single answer on the exam, read the question two or three times to fully understand what’s being asked.

 From there, you’ll be able to come up with an educated answer based on what you’ve internalized.
 Remember, the DMV offers no extra incentives for completing your exam quicker than your peers.

 After completion, review your answers before submitting the exam.
-If time permits, retake the exam’ and reread every question to ensure you have chosen the best possible answer for each.
+If time allows, try to re-read every question to ensure you have chosen the best possible answer for each.
 Once you feel confident with your selections, feel free to turn in your test.
+This may seem obvious, but it’s one of our best permit test tips as it will help you avoid making unnecessary mistakes.

 Most states offer online examinations that will process your score immediately.
 Taking advantage of this tip will help ensure you pass your exam and don’t have to return to the DMV to physically retake the exam.